 On the 2nd floor Gaudí’s office and bedroom plus the furniture and the hydraulic tile floor of Casa Milà.
 Pieces from Eusebi Güell, Josep Maria Jujol, Francesc Berenguer and Aleix Clapé are also exhibited.

 This area is more like a wild garden where you can lose yourself walking through several paths.
-It is fun to visit it and discover hidden viewpoints towards the city.
+It is fun to visit it and discover hidden viewpoints of the city.

-Apart from the spectacular views of Barcelona, you will appreciate the architecture through the viaducts Gaudí designed here.
-The Calvario and Gaudí´s House are in this part of the park.
+Apart from the spectacular views of Barcelona, you will be able to appreciate the architecture through the viaducts Gaudí designed here.
+The Calvario and Gaudí’s House are in this part of the park.

 Do you really want to know all the details and discover more about Gaudí?